9aia/thal/CONTRIBUTING.md

    - Check for warnings of already included authors in the commit message.

 2. **Ensure the authors are included**
-   - If your programming in a codeshare, don't forget to include the authors in the `co-authors` file.
+   - If your programming in a collaborative coding session, don't forget to include the authors in the `co-authors` file.

 3. **Commit**
    - Run `git commit` to commit your changes or use the IDE's commit button.